websterian/CloudXM.Helix.Template/README.md

-# Running the Example hello
+# Running the Example hellos

 ## Prerequisites